domjanabi/pi_approximator/README.md

 The final step was using rayon to quickly parallelise this.
 Surely this can be further optimised, but I'm happy with it as is.
+However, if you think you know how to optimise this, feel free to make an issue or pull request!

 The program doesn't include any visualisation, so here you go:
 ![image of circle grid](./circle_grid.png)